suryadipnag/openstack-vim-driver/docs/user-guide/infrastructure-templates.md

 The TOSCA specification for `tosca.nodes.Compute` declares 4 attributes, however only `private_address` can currently be used with this driver.
 This will return the IP address of the server on the private network.

-Although the TOSCA specifications states all properties should be available as attributes, the translator being used by this driver currently does not support this.
+Although the TOSCA specification states all properties should be available as attributes, the translator being used by this driver currently does not support this.

 ### Host Capability